Hylotelephium ewersii (Ledeb.) H. Ohba

 Hylotelephium pakistanicum, Sedum altaicum, Sedum azureum, Sedum ewersii, Sedum ewersii var. cyclophyllum, Sedum ewersii var. homophyllum, Sedum gerardianum, Sedum pakistanicum, Sedum rubrum

-Hylotelephium ewersii, formerly known as Sedum ewersii, is a deciduous succulent that forms a low mound of many decumbent stems that bears fleshy, pale green to gray-green leaves.
+Hylotelephium ewersii, formerly known as Sedum ewersii, is a deciduous succulent that forms a low mound of many decumbent stems that bears thick fleshy pale green to gray-green leaves.
 It grows up to 4 inches (10 cm) tall.
 Stems are thin but wiry, woody and branched near the base, and grow up to 10 inches (25 cm) long.
-Leaves are rounded, with margins entire or finely toothed and up to 0.8 inches (2 cm) in diameter.
+Leaves are rounded, up to 0.8 inches (2 cm) in diameter, with entire or finely toothed margins.
 Flowers are pink or pale purple to purplish-red, star-shaped, and about 0.4 inches (1 cm) across.
-They appear in late summer in clusters on short stems above the foliage.
+They appear in clusters on short stems above the foliage in late summer.

 How to Grow and Care for Hylotelephium ewersii